Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_basics.rst

 Registration of methods library and  available methods
 ******************************************************

-In the context of HTTL templates there are available libraries of re-used methods.
+In the context of HTTL templates libraries of re-used methods are available.
-A library of re-used methods is a `java` class having public static methods The library can be registered using configuration parameter HTTL `import.methods`.
+A library of re-used methods is a `java` class having public static methods.
+The library can be registered using configuration parameter HTTL `import.methods`.

 Example of registering a new methods library in HTTL: